top of page

 Cuisine -Indian - Main Course- Serves 4

-Prep time: 15 minutes
+Prep Time: 15 minutes

-Cook time: 55 minutes
+Cook Time: 35 minutes

-Special Equipment: None
+Special Equipment: None required

-Heat Level: Mild - Medium
+Heat Level: Mild to Medium

 Nutritional values for Chicken Bhuna